datawire/ambassador-docs/docs/emissary/pre-release/howtos/istio.md

    ```

 Another way is to set up your Kubernetes `Service` to map both port 80 and port 443.
 For example, the
-Quote of the Moment (which listens on port 8080 in its pod) might use a `Service` like this:
+Quote (which listens on port 8080 in its pod) might use a `Service` like this:

    ```yaml
    apiVersion: v1